With close to 35 years under its belt, Flowcrete Group has enjoyed a rich and colourful history that spans six continents.

 On June 1st Flowcrete acquired Elmico, a high-tech manufacturer of polyurea waterproofing systems as well as epoxy and polyurethane polymer flooring systems, based in Oslo, Norway.

 Joining Flowcrete will facilitate organic growth within Norway thanks to increased critical mass, local manufacturing and a broader product offering.
-Being part of Flowcrete and by extension The Euclid Group means that Elmico will have access to new markets all over the world thanks to the Group’s global network of offices, sales teams and facilities.
+Being part of Flowcrete means that Elmico will have access to new markets all over the world thanks to its global network of offices, sales teams and facilities.

 2016 | Flowcrete Africa Launches East African Office